sletz/eurorack-blocks/documentation/faust/mapping.md

    }
 ```

 That's it!
-This chapter cover most of your needs for using FAUST with Eurorack-blocks.
+This chapter cover most of your needs when using FAUST with Eurorack-blocks.